 Reduce the cost of your energy bills

-Small changes around your home can make a big difference in reducing your energy use and cutting your electricity bills.
-As smart and energy-saving technologies advance, it’s becoming easier to make your home more efficient, save money and cut your emissions.
+Small changes around your home or small business can make a big difference in reducing your energy use and cutting your energy bills.
+As smart and energy-saving appliances become more efficient and accessible, it’s becoming easier to use less energy, cut emissions and save money.

-To help you reduce the cost of your energy bills, we’re offering financial incentives to replace or install new energy-efficient equipment in your home.
+To help you take advantage of these energy-saving appliances we’re offering incentives to discount the cost of replacing or installing new energy-efficient equipment in your home.

 These incentives will help you: